 More importantly, slow loading times kill your conversion rates and just about every other KPI in your marketing strategy.

-#4: Unfriendly navigation
+#4: Poor mobile navigation UX

 The menu is one of the most important, if not the most important thing on a website.
 Small websites have quite a simple job, with the desktop menu being easily duplicated on the mobile version of the website.
-Large sites however can have difficulties.
+Large sites, however, can have difficulties.

 Some menus display many pages going up to third tier navigation levels.